 Existing law requires, in general, that a public school provide a plan of action based on restorative justice before removing a pupil from a classroom or the premises of the school or suspending or expelling the pupil.
 Existing law requires the Department to develop one or more examples of such a plan of action, with certain required elements.
 (NRS 392.472) Section 9 of this bill requires a public school to instead provide a progressive discipline plan based on restorative justice: (1) to a pupil who has been suspended for at least 5 cumulative days during a school year; and (2) within 2 days after removing a pupil.
 Section 9 additionally requires an example of a progressive discipline plan developed by the Department to include certain determinations concerning an individualized education program.
 Further, section 9 requires the plan to be made available to certain personnel.
-Sections 3 and 4 of this bill provide similar authorization concerning the provision of progressive discipline plans based on restorative justice for charter schools and university schools for profoundly gifted pupils.
+Sections 3 and 4 of this bill provide similar requirements concerning the provision of progressive discipline plans based on restorative justice for charter schools and university schools for profoundly gifted pupils.

 Existing law requires a public school to offer certain education services to a pupil who is removed from a classroom or the premises of a public school for more than 2 days.
-(NRS 392.4645) Section 5.5 of this bill requires the public school to develop a plan to offer such services and requires the plan to include: (1) an option to provide such services in an in-person setting; (2) the location of such services; and (3) a plan for the pupil to complete certain assignments.
-Section 5.5 also requires each school district to, on or before August 1 of each year, collect a representative sample of the plans developed and submit a copy of the sampled plans to the: (1) Joint Interim Standing Committee on Education; (2) Department of Education; and (3) State Board of Education.
+(NRS 392.4645) Section 5.5 of this bill requires the public school to, on or before August 1 of each year, develop or review and revise a plan to offer such services to, without limitation, pupils who are less than 11 years of age and requires the plan to include: (1) an option to provide such services in an in-person setting; (2) the location of such services; and (3) a plan for the pupil to complete certain assignments.
+Section 5.5 requires each public school to, on or before August 1 of each year, submit such a plan to: (1) the board of trustees of the school district, governing body of the charter school or governing body of the university school for profoundly gifted pupils, as applicable; (2) the State Board of Education; and (3) the Joint Interim Standing Committee on Education.
+Section 5.5 also requires each school district to, on or before August 1 of each year, collect a representative sample of the plans developed and submit a copy of the sampled plans to the: (1) Joint Interim Standing Committee on Education; (2) Department of Education; and (3) State Board.
+Section 1 requires the plan developed pursuant to section 5.5 to be included in the annual report of accountability for the quality of schools and the educational achievement of pupils.